-Does “I am contacting you with regards to the position advertised by yourselves” sound like the way you usually talk?
+Does 'I am contacting you with regards to the position advertised by yourselves' sound like the way you usually talk?

-How about “I am writing about the job you advertised”?
+How about 'I am writing about the job you advertised'?

 Save time and space

 The average graduate recruiter has a limited amount of time.
 Plain English helps them to get your message quickly.
 An application form has a limited amount of space.
 Plain English helps you to use this space effectively.

-- starting sentences with longwinded clauses such as “considering that the point in question is relatively straightforward, the fact remains that greed is good ...”.
-It would be simpler and shorter to write: “greed is good”.
+- starting sentences with longwinded clauses such as 'considering that the point in question is relatively straightforward, the fact remains that greed is good ..'.
+It would be simpler and shorter to write, 'greed is good'.

-- bureaucratic language, such as “in the event that” instead of “if” and “with respect to” instead of “about”.
+- bureaucratic language, such as 'in the event that' instead of 'if' and 'with respect to' instead of 'about'.

-- padding out verbs, for example “a good leader must inspire”.
-It would be simpler and shorter to write: “a good leader inspires”.
+- padding out verbs, for example, 'a good leader must inspire'.
+It would be simpler and shorter to write, 'a good leader inspires'.

-- grandiose statements involving “to be,” as in “in a manager’s role there’s a substantial amount of prioritising to be done”.
-It would be simpler, shorter and more interesting to write: “a manager juggles priorities”.
+- grandiose statements involving 'to be' as in 'in a manager’s role there’s a substantial amount of prioritising to be done'.
+It would be simpler, shorter and more interesting to write, 'a manager juggles priorities'.

-- redundancies, such as “in the process of addressing”, rather than “addressing”.
+- redundancies, such as 'in the process of addressing', rather than 'addressing'.

-Don’t base your writing on old school habits.
-Practice writing concisely and use plain English to turn your CV, cover letter and any other written communication into copy that resonates.
+Think about what you actually want to say, then say it.
+Be as specific as possible.
 It will look shorter because there aren’t as many words, but it will contain more information and increase your chances of getting reviewed.